 |Port fees||$46/1000 kilos or part, $46 min|

 |Devanning (empty container at port)||$0.
 70/cft, min $65|

 |Second or more deliveries||Same city $145

 Full Container Loads

 The door of the container is closed with a visibly sealed lock.
 It is easier for the Customs Clearer to see if the seal is intact and to report any irregularity before passing through customs.
-If there is no customs inspection, the seal should not be broken until the container arrives at your home.
+If there is no customs/security inspection, shuttle, or other special reason, the seal will remain unbroken until it arrives at your home.
 Containers can fit large items—such as a car—or unusually shaped items that would otherwise require the construction of a specially shaped crate.

 The internal measurements of containers are as follows:

 20 foot : L 5.9 m, W 2.35 m, H 2.35, door: W 2.343 m, H 2.278. holds about 1000 cubic feet of packed household goods

 40 foot: L 12.0 m, W 2.35 m, H 2.395 m, door: W 2.343 H 2.280. holds about 2000 cubic feet of packed household goods

 How quickly do you need to clear a container?